 Lab/tutorial sessions will be used to provide demonstrations and support on the statistical analysis software package SPSS, which we will be using to analyze data from two high quality data sets.
 Lab computers are fully equipped with the required software.
-While not required, most students find they need access to the software outside of tutorials to complete at least some assignments.
-We work to provide as much lab access as possible but there are times when the lab is not available to us.
-While not required, many students find purchasing their own copy of SPSS helpful (information on purchasing SPSS is below).
+While not required, students who miss inperson lab for any reason may want to purchase a personal license for SPSS to complete the work at home.

 In each lab you will receive guidance to help you complete that week's activity.
-Lab assignments will be due by 11:59pm on the date specified.
+Lab assignments will be due by 11:59pm the date specified.